MandeepKaur131/TextToVoiceConverter/README.md

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-No license yet.
-Please contact the author for usage permissions.